 During the Track Record Period, our aggregate procurement and purchases from Wuliangye Group, including the construction and maintenance costs charged by Wuliangye Group, were approximately RMB112.3 million, RMB164.0 million, RMB160.1 million and RMB114.3 million, respectively, representing approximately 10.1%, 10.0%, 8.7% and 7.3% of our total cost of sales for the same periods, respectively.
-We expect our procurement of the above services and/or products from Wuliangye Group, including the construction and maintenance costs charged by Wuliangye Group, in aggregate will not exceed RMB206.1 million, RMB242.6 million and RMB279.5 million for the three year ending December 31, 2015, respectively (excluding the transactions set out under sub-sections 1 to 3 in "Connected Transactions - Exempt continuing connected transactions" of this document).
+We expect our procurement of the above services and/or products from Wuliangye Group, including the construction and maintenance costs charged by Wuliangye Group, which will constitute continuing connected transactions exempt from the independent Shareholders' approval requirements and non-exempt continuing connected transactions under the Listing Rules, as set out in the "Connected Transactions" of this prospectus, in aggregate will not exceed RMB206.1 million, RMB242.6 million and RMB279.5 million for the three year ending December 31, 2015, respectively.
+We also expect to have transactions with Wuliangye Group which will constitute exempted continuing connected transactions under the Listing Rules as set out in the "Connected Transactions" of this prospectus, of which the expected aggregated amounts are not material for the purpose of the above calculations.
 During the nine months ended September 30, 2012, our aggregate sales to Wuliangye Group were approximately RMB182,000, representing approximately 0.01% of our total revenue for the same period.